-Cellist and teacher Rhonda Rider considers the value of the composer's etudes
+Cellist and Boston Conservatory chair Rhonda Rider considers the value of the composer's etudes

 ‘I first encountered the Popper studies quite early on.
 I had a wonderful teacher, Robert Ritsema, who assigned some of them to me before I really understood how difficult they were – perhaps so that I wouldn’t have any fear of them.

 To be able to play them, you have to know the fingerboard both up and down and across the strings.
 I think that’s what first struck me about them – that I had to learn how to get into and out of every position.
 And if you use Popper’s own bowings, the independence of the hands is just amazing.
 You’ve got long, legato bows, but within them you’re shifting up and down the instrument, trying not to make any break in the sound.
 And with some of the studies, you’re also crossing over a bunch of strings, having to work out rapidly where you need to be without hitting the strings in between.

 One of the wonderful things about them is that they really teach you how to practise.
 You have to sort out what the problem is that you need to solve, and then figure out what you need to do to accomplish that.
 It makes you think of how you should be practising, and you can apply that to concertos and any other pieces you’re working on.
 For example, the dreaded no.33 is one of my favourites.
 You have to take it apart so that at first you’re practising just the thumb, then adding the octave, and then gradually adding the notes in between.
 You really need a practice plan for that study – if you don’t have the groundwork, it’s not going to work.
 But you learn that the hard way – and you might find out that you haven’t been practising properly for a long time.